shubham5996/capybara-todo/README.md

 ## Capybara Todo

-This is a focus website bases on the pomodoro principles.
+This is a focus website based on the pomodoro principles.
 Access [here](https://capybara-todo.onrender.com)
 ## Features